Grand Hotel (1932 film): Plot

 As part of a desperate merger plan, Preysing must travel to England, and he asks Flaemmchen to accompany him.
-Later, when the two are in her room—which opens onto his—Preysing sees the shadow of the Baron rifling through his belongings.
-He confronts the Baron; the two struggle, and Preysing bludgeons the Baron with the telephone, killing him.
-Flaemmchen sees what happened and tells Kringelein, who confronts Preysing.
-He insists he acted in self-defense, but Kringelein summons the police, and Preysing is arrested.
+Later, when the two are in her room—which opens onto his—Preysing sees the shadow of the baron rifling through his belongings.
+He confronts the baron, who hands his wallet back to him.
+The two struggle, and Preysing bludgeons the baron with the telephone, killing him.
+Flaemmchen sees what happened and runs to tell Kringelein, who confronts Preysing.
+He insists he acted in self-defense and asks Kringelein to lie, but Kringelein summons the police, and Preysing is arrested.

-Grusinskaya departs for the train station, expecting to find the Baron waiting for her there.
-Meanwhile, Kringelein offers to take care of Flaemmchen, who suggests they seek a cure for his illness.
-As they leave the hotel, Doctor Otternschlag again observes, "Grand Hotel.
+Grusinskaya departs for the train station, expecting to find the baron waiting for her there.
+Meanwhile, Kringelein offers to take care of Flaemmchen, who suggests they visit Paris together.
+As they leave the hotel, Doctor Otternschlag again observes "Grand Hotel.
 Always the same.
 People come.
 People go.
 Nothing ever happens."